techidaily/site-win11-tips/source/_posts/instant-windows-slide-show-setup-7-essential-steps.md

 5. Click the**Slideshow** button to view the presentation.
 6. Your presentation gets automatically saved within Slides.
 However, you can save it to a hard drive by clicking**File** \>**Download** and choosing Microsoft PowerPoint (or alternative) file format.

  Slides has many more audio, formatting, text, shape, and theme options available.
 You can also include multiple images in single slides by selecting different layout options.
-Our[how to create a presentation in Google Slides](https://www.makeuseof.com/tag/create-a-presentation-in-google-slides/) guide provides more in-depth guidelines for utilizing that web app.
+Our [how to create a presentation in Google Slides](https://www.makeuseof.com/tag/create-a-presentation-in-google-slides/) guide provides more in-depth guidelines for utilizing that web app.

 ## 7\.
 How to Set Up a Slideshow With Windows Media Player